 Final Fantasy Unlimited – or “FUF,” as I want to call it, considering its logo – was a Final Fantasy TV show that ran for 25 episodes from October 2001 to March 2002.
 The show, produced by Studio Gonzo, was supposed to run longer, but its budget was garroted in a back alley by the failure of The Spirits Within and the financial implosion Square went through as a consequence.
-Unlimited’s release overlaps with the NA release of the FFX (it debuted after the game in Japan), as well as fellow Marathon game Mega Man Battle Network 1.
+Unlimited’s release overlaps with the NA release of the FFX (it debuted after the game in Japan), so we’ll be putting it between FFIX and X in our archives.
+It also overlaps Mega Man Marathon game Mega Man Battle Network 1.

 After Legend of the Crystals, the previous Final Fantasy TV program, you might come into “FUF” expecting a complete, unmitigated disaster, but I have a soft spot in my heart for Unlimited, despite… everything.
 Absolutely everything.
 Plus, how could you do worse than LotC?
 FFU is one of those products where I can see what they were hoping for and appreciate it for that, in spite of the many, many, many-many faults.
 This is unlike LotC, where I can’t see what they were going for to begin with, so you can see why I might consider FFU to be a superior product in a limited field.